Any idea on how many National Parks there are in Costa Rica?

-La Fortuna is known for it's hot springs!
+The area of Arenal National Park/La Fortuna is known for it's hot springs!
 Many hot springs are located at hotels, some are better and more natural looking than others.
 There's even a free one across the street from Tabacón called Tabacónito.
 It's located under the bridge, enter through the yellow gates.

-There are so many options for hot springs, Contact Us to help you pick the best option!
+There are so many options for hot springs, contact us to help you pick the best option!

 For a calm walk around the lush nature of Costa Rica, take a 2 mile (3.2 km) stroll on the Mistico hanging bridges which features 6 hanging bridges in addition to 10 regular bridges.

 Manuel Antonio National Park was listed by Forbes in 2011 among the world's 12 most beautiful national parks.
 It is also the country's smallest National Park at only 1,983 land hectares or 7.6 square miles!